MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/e2e.md

 </table>

-### Enable in-app product (IAP) purchases
+### Enable in-app product (add-on) purchases

-An IAP (in-app product) is a supplementary item that players can purchase in-game.
-IAPs can be new add-ons, game levels, items, or anything else that your players might enjoy.
-Used appropriately, IAPs can provide revenue while improving the game experience.
-You define and publish your game's IAPs through the Windows Dev Center dashboard, and enable in-app purchases in your game's code.
+An add-on (in-app product) is a supplementary item that players can purchase in-game.
+Add-ons can be game levels, items, or anything else that your players might enjoy.
+Used appropriately, add-ons can provide revenue while improving the game experience.
+You define and publish your game's add-ons through Partner Center, and enable in-app purchases in your game's code.

 <table>
     <colgroup>